sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 **start with discussion of what infrastructure is -- making things that seem impossible routine.
 We haven't addressed these problems after like a decade of writing becasue we haven't identified the real problems nor been bold enough to act.
 We can move in tiptoe steps but gradual change without a vision is pointless.
 We need to describe what holds us back and what needs to exist, and the act of converting that into gradual steps is all the work in between.**

+A lot of this is happening and being worked on!!! this document is an architecture for the whole system. providing a reason to develop one thing vs. another, trying to point devs in one direction but also make users & funders aware of what is possible & the conversations that happen in nerd circles

 >  A good analogy for the development of the Internet is that of constantly renewing the individual streets and buildings of a city, rather than razing the city and rebuilding it.
 The architectural